DangVanSo/zkTripster/README.md

 The coordinated vulnerability disclosure (CVD, aka responsible disclosure) is a model in which a vulnerability is disclosed to the public only after the responsible parties have been allowed sufficient time to patch or remedy the vulnerability.

 The aim of this project is to create an end-to-end verifiable cryptographic infrastructure that facilitates coordinated vulnerability disclosure and contingent transactions for trading exploit information for monetary reward.

+Also, see a [full proposal](https://hackmd.io/@timofey/HJmw2StXA) note.

 ## Problem